hiero-ledger/hiero-website/content/_index.md

 Hiero is 100% open-source.
 While the transition of the project to Linux Foundation Decentralized Trust is still ongoing, a view into some additional contributions can be found in <a href="https://github.com/hashgraph" target="_blank" rel="noreferrer noopener">Hedera’s GitHub organization</a>.
 As a first step, the technical steering committee (TSC) of Hiero will provide oversight to include  projects that are needed to run an enterprise-ready decentralized network to a new Hiero GitHub organization.
 More information about the transition process can be found in the roadmap.
 '''

-section_why_contribute_heading = "Why should I contribute?"
-section_why_contribute_text = "There are many benefits in contributing to Hiero for both individuals or companies:"

 section_getting_started_heading = "How to Contribute / Getting Started?"
 section_getting_started_text = '''
 <p>Since we are still working on the transition of the Hiero repositories from the <a href="https://github.com/hashgraph" target="_blank" rel="noreferrer noopener">Hedera GitHub organization</a> into the <a href="https://github.com/hiero" target="_blank" rel="noreferrer noopener">Hiero GitHub organization</a>, many opportunities for contribution can be initiated at the Hedera’s GitHub organization today.</p>